hd1080p/CISC3620/Readme.md

 # Lab 1: Open window

+## Due date: Please note that this lab is due on Thursday 2/2

 ## Summary
 The startup code for this class is cloned from (http://polytonic.github.io/Glitter/).
 It is intended to get you started with OpenGL by compiling and statically linking every required library, so you don't have to deal with all that.